aayush7908/QuizQuadrant/README.md

 # QuizQuadrant

 ## Introduction

-QuizQuadrant is a web application designed to provide an online examination environment and a platform for practicing quiz questions.
-It has to two distinct types of users: Students and Teachers.
+QuizQuadrant is a web application designed to provide an online platform for practicing quiz questions.
+It has to two distinct types of users: Student and Teacher.

 ## Tech Stack

 - Spring Boot
-- MySQL
+- PostgreSQL
-- React.js
+- Next.js

 ## Key Features

-### Teacher Account
+- Authentication using JWT.
+- Forgot Password Service.
+- Users can Practice publically available questions.
-- Create and publish new questions related to specific subjects and subtopics.
+- Teacher can Create and publish new questions related to specific subjects and subtopics.
-- Make questions publicly available to help students in their preparation.
-- Design examinations and specify allowed candidates.

-### Student Account
-- Access a personalized dashboard to view all ongoing exams.
-- Access previously conducted exams and those scheduled for the future.
-- Maintain a clear view of their examination timeline for better preparation.

-### Examination and Results
-- Teachers can generate and publish results once an examination is completed.
-- The application ensures accuracy and transparency in the results.
-- Students can check the leaderboard to see their performance relative to their peers.
+- Questions can be saved as draft.
+- Admin panel for user management.

 ## Learning Outcomes

-Developing QuizQuadrant provided me with a practical exposure to:
+Developing QuizQuadrant provided with a practical exposure to:
 - Building backend services with Spring Boot.
-- Managing databases with MySQL.
+- Managing database with PostgreSQL.
-- Creating dynamic and responsive UIs using React.js.
+- Creating dynamic and responsive UIs using Next.js.
 - Implementing secure authentication and route protection.

 ## Contributors

 - Aayush Dalal ([aayush7908](https://github.com/aayush7908))
 - Dhruv Bhatt ([dhruvbhatt553](https://github.com/dhruvbhatt553))